fewlines-education/dev-bootcamp-exercises/03_backend_developement/02_typescript_oop/02_orange_tree_part_two/README.md

 - `isAlive`, used to compute if the tree dies or not, based on the following specs:

-  - cannot dies before 50 years old.
+  - cannot die before 50 years old.
   - cannot live longer than 100 years old.
-  - each year, starting from 50 years old, the chance of the tree dying increase.
+  - each year, starting from 50 years old, the chance of the tree dying increases.

 - `seed`, used to set `age` and `height` to 0, and `alive` to `true`.